 The top 40

-It should be noted that the standings most North Americans will be familiar with - the one compiled by Equibase - includes only horses that raced in North America even if it was only once, whereas the TRC list includes all horses worldwide (and is therefore - Arrogate, Winx, Thunder Snow and Gun Runner apart - dominated by Japanese).
+It should be noted that the standings most North Americans will be familiar with - the one compiled by Equibase - includes only horses that raced in North America even if it was just once, whereas the TRC list includes all horses worldwide (and is therefore - Arrogate, Winx, Thunder Snow and Gun Runner apart - dominated by Japanese).

 Of course, when analysing any list of global leading money-earners, it must be remembered that much depends on what currency is used.
 Our list was originally compiled by the International Racing Bureau, which is a British company, hence the use of sterling and the official overseas currency exchange rates issued by the British Horseracing Authority in the first week of every January.